antonrv/cmake-clang-cpp20modules/README.md

 # CMake Clang C++20 Modules

-To date, CMake is not currently supporting C++20 modules for Clang compiler.
+To date (august/2022), CMake is not currently supporting C++20 modules for Clang compiler.
 As a temporary solution targeting Clang, this project exposes a single CMake script `ClangCpp20modules.cmake` having functions to facilitate compilation of libraries and executables from C++20 modules and Clang.